SergeWilfried/dunia-protocol-core/docs/protocol/protocol-controlled-value/ethuniswappcvcontroller.md

 function reweightIncentiveAmount() external returns (uint256);
 ```

-Returns the amount of FEI received by any keeper who successfully executes a reweight.
+Returns the amount of COWRIE received by any keeper who successfully executes a reweight.

 ### reweightWithdrawBPs